Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

-\begin{example} Let $f,g \in \R[s,t]$ be two homogeneous polynomials of the same degree that do not have a common (projective) zero.
-Assume that their zeros interlace, i.e. between each pair of consecutive (projective) zeros of $f$ there is exactly one zero of $g$ and vice versa.
-Then for all $\lambda, \mu \in \R$, not both zero, the polynomial $\lambda f + \mu g$ has only real roots \cite[Thm.
-6.3.8]{Rah02}.
-Thus the morphism $\varphi: \mathbb{P}^1\to \mathbb{P}^1,\, (s:t) \mapsto (f(s,t):g(s,t))$ is real fibered.
-In particular this shows that the rational normal curve of any degree is hyperbolic.

-This can also be seen without using results about interlacing polynomials.
-The M\"obius transformation $\Phi(z)=\frac{z-i}{z+i}$ sends the real line (including infinity) to the unit circle.
-Conversely, every point that is sent to the unit circle lies on the real line.
-The map $\psi_k(z)=z^k$ has the property that $z$ is on the unit circle if and only if $\psi_k(z)$ is on the unit circle for $k \geq 1$.
-This shows that the morphism $\pp^1 \to \pp^1$ that we get from $\Phi^{-1} \circ \psi_k \circ \Phi$ is a real fibered morphism of degree $k$ for all $k \geq 1$. \end{example}

-Assume that $X$ is equidimensional, Cohen--Macaulay and hyperbolic with respect to $V$.
+Assume that $X\subset \pp^d$ is hyperbolic with respect to $V$.
 Then the linear projection from $V$ induces a finite surjective morphism $f \colon X \to \pp^k$.
-It is flat since $X$ is equidimensional, Cohen--Macaulay and $\pp^k$ is smooth (see for example \cite[Prop.
-15.4.2]{EGAIV3}).
-Furthermore, since $X$ is hyperbolic with respect to $V$ we have that $f$ is real fibered.
-Therefore, we make the following definition:
+Furthermore, $X$ being hyperbolic with respect to $V$ implies that $f$ is real fibered.
+Therefore, we make the following definition.

 \begin{dfn} We say that an $\R$-variety $X$ is weakly hyperbolic if there exists a real fibered morphism $f \colon X \to \pp^k$. \end{dfn}